Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 - A staging area - contains the changes made to files in the working directory ready to be committed.

 - A repository - also known as the "repo", the place where changes are saved by Git as different versions of the project.
-There will always be a local repo but there will also often be a remote repo hosted by a provider such as GitHub, GitLab or Bitbucket.
+A local repo will exist when either a remote repo is cloned onto our local machine, or when we create a project on our local machine and initialize Git in that project.
+There may also be a remote repo hosted by a provider such as GitHub, GitLab or Bitbucket.

 The steps commonly taken in a Git workflow include the following: